Läther: History

-In April 1975 Zappa had a one-sided demo acetate disc cut at Kendun Recorders in Burbank, California.
-This unreleased disc contains "Revised Music for Guitar and Low-Budget Orchestra", "200 Years Old" and "Regyptian Strut".
+In April 1975 Zappa complained about ongoing contractual problems between DiscReet and Warner.
+The same month he had a one-sided demo acetate disc cut at Kendun Recorders in Burbank, California.
+This unreleased disc contains "Revised Music for Guitar and Low-Budget Orchestra", "200 Years Old" and "Re-Gyptian Strut".
 Zappa's liner notes in the June 1975 album One Size Fits All mention a planned studio follow up album which never appeared.
 Instead, Zappa released the (mostly) live album Bongo Fury in October 1975.
 Bongo Fury contained a four minute version of "200 Years Old" which was edited from the one on the April 1975 acetate.

 A complete album titled Six Things was also cut as a demo acetate at Kendun in April 1976.
 This was an unreleased early edit of music from the Royce Hall orchestral sessions.
 The same year Zappa tried to negotiate release of an orchestral album with Columbia Masterworks, but the deal fell through when the label did not agree to Zappa's terms.

-During the fall 1976 tour the Zappa band performed in front slide projector images, one of which said "Warner Bros.
+During the fall 1976 tour the Zappa band performed in front of slide projector images, one of which said "Warner Bros.
 Sucks!"
 Zappa was upset over inadequate promotion.
 By late 1976 he was determined to complete his Warner contract as soon as possible.
-As early as December that year Zappa considered handing multiple individual albums over to Warner and had "more than four" currently in production.
+As early as December that year Zappa talked about handing multiple individual albums over to Warner and had "more than four" currently in production.
 Contracts then stipulated that Zappa deliver four new albums to Warner for release on DiscReet.
 In December 1977 Zappa said:

 "Between last October and December 31 of this year I was required to deliver to Warner Brothers four completed albums.
 I delivered all four in March of this year.
 According to the contract, upon receipt of the tapes, they have to pay me.
 They received the tapes and they did not pay me."

 Warner was expecting to receive only one album at a time, not four.
 Upon delivery the label was required to pay an advance to Zappa of $60,000 per album ($240,000 total) and release the recordings in the United States within six weeks.
 Warner failed to honor these contractual terms.
 Zappa had paid in excess of $400,000 out of his own pocket to produce these tapes and in response, he filed a multi-million dollar breach of contract lawsuit.